-Indiana rushed for 1,374 yards in league play and the running backs lost just one fumble in 272 attempts.
+Indiana rushed for 1,374 yards in league play and the running backs lost just one fumble in 272 attempts in his first season.

 Served as an offensive and special teams intern at Miami (Ohio) University in 2010.
 The RedHawks captured the Mid-American Conference (MAC) championship and earned a victory in the 2011 GoDaddy.com Bowl, after which McCullough was promoted to running backs coach.

-Starred at Miami from 1992-95 when Indiana head coach Kevin Wilson served as the team's offensive coordinator.
+Starred at Miami from 1992-95 when Indiana head coach Kevin Wilson was the team's offensive coordinator.
 He was a three-time All-MAC selection (first team in 1992 and 1995, second team in 1994).

 Ended his career as the MAC and Miami recordholder for career rushing yards (4,368) and career rushing attempts (949).
 McCullough was the first RedHawk to lead the team in rushing four years, topping the 1,000-yard mark on three occasions.